lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 In both examples, despite a `stroke-width` of `10px`, the stroke scales when the `<svg>` changes size.

+### Thicker stroke

 As the spinner gets smaller we may want to increase the `<circle>`'s stroke width so it's a little chunkier.
-However, when we increase the stroke width, the circle once again grows larger than the parent SVG so we have to decrease the circle's `r` attribute some more.
+However, when we increase the stroke width, the circle once again grows larger than the parent SVG, so we have to further decrease the circle's `r` attribute.

 Below is the half-size circle with `stroke-width: 14px` and `r="42"`.